BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 A basic image editor optimised for pixel art and animations.
 And that is also what I use it for.

 Has a small one time cost.

 ## Management
 ### Obsidian
 My go to tool for writing.
 Contains most things I write, from blog posts and other documents to my Zettelkasten and diary.
 It's fast to use and reliable.

 It's open-source, markdown based, secure as you own all your data and has a great library of user made plugins, themes and content.

 Great for building knowledge management systems such as the Zettelkasten system.
-See more on what Zettelkasten is and how to use it ==here==.
+See more on what Zettelkasten is and how to use it (Not published yet, but you can join my mailing-list to get notified).

 I backup my data using Git & Github and synchronise my files between my desktop pc, laptop and phone using Syncthing.
 More on Syncthing ==down below==.